sieb/biblepay-evolution-tester/README.md

 The purpose of this biblepay project clone is to provide basic instructions for building a raspberry pi 3, OS Raspbian stretch (lite-headless).
 I used this great [tutorial](https://www.reddit.com/r/BiblePay/comments/7qnbp4/bbp_miner_on_pi/) and other [information](https://bitcointalk.org/index.php?topic=2388064) as a base of information but I had to create some things to make it work.
-I also make the compiled binaries available in the "raspbian" branch (if you're not afraid to do so).
+I also make the compiled binaries available in src2 directory (if you're not afraid to do so!).

 ***